-- node-role.kubernetes.io/etcd The etcd role marks a node running etcd for API Server storage. - node-role.kubernetes.io/infra The infra role is specific to MetalK8s.
-It marks nodes where noncritical cluster services (monitoring stack, UIs, etc.) are running. - node-role.kubernetes.io/bootstrap This marks the Bootstrap node.
+- node-role.kubernetes.io/master The master role marks a control plane member.
+Control plane services can only be scheduled on master nodes. - node-role.kubernetes.io/etcd The etcd role marks a node running etcd for API Server storage. - node-role.kubernetes.io/infra The infra role is specific to MetalK8s.
+It marks nodes where non-critical cluster services (monitoring stack, UIs, etc.) are running. - node-role.kubernetes.io/bootstrap This marks the Bootstrap node.
 This node is unique in the cluster, and is solely responsible for the following services: - An RPM package repository used by cluster members - An OCI registry for Pod images - A Salt Master and its associated SaltAPI